vozhyk-/blob/README.md

 ## Goal

+Input: A sequence of the last N frames with:
-Input: Positions of other blobs in the neighborhood and their types:
+- positions of other blobs in the neighborhood and their types:
   - `food`
   - `player`
   - `mine`